wnda/hover3d-vanilla/README.md

 # hover3d in vanilla JavaScript

-This is a port of [ariona](https://github.com/ariona)'s excellent [jQuery hover3d plugin](https://github.com/ariona/hover3d) for animating elements in 3 dimensional space with a parallax effect.
+This is both a port and extension of [ariona](https://github.com/ariona)'s excellent [jQuery hover3d plugin](https://github.com/ariona/hover3d) for animating elements in 3 dimensional space with a parallax effect.

-I made this mostly because I don't like using jQuery.
-The implementation differs slightly: it's obviously less pretty than jQuery code, but more control has been added (additional features are also the subject of a PR to the jQuery original).
+I made this mostly because I don't like using jQuery, but it later grew into the more configurable library that it is today as I desired additional features.
+The implementation takes care to cater to , but more control has been added (additional features are also the subject of a PR to the jQuery original).

 To use
 ------